 Diamonds are without a doubt the most popular choice for engagement rings.
 They’ve been the favoured choice for expressing your love from one partner to another for so long.
+Fortunately, there are plenty of diamond alternatives out there that are just as beautiful and unique.

 One of the reasons being that they’re incredibly durable and are very hardy stones.
 Another being that they are considered the ultimate symbol of commitment.
 You can thank De Beers for that!